-Pundits routinely associate civilian casualties with higher Taliban recruitment and violence.
+Anecdotally, civilian casualties are routinely associated with higher Taliban recruitment and violence.
 Some commanders and those responsible for formulating rules of engagement (ROE) feel that reducing harm to civilians during battlefield operations, while risky, is nevertheless necessary for purposes of gaining the support of the local population.
-Despite the current support for the need to limit violence against civilians, there has been relatively little systematic thinking about exactly how civilian casualties influence insurgent violence.
-The existing policy and academic literatures identify three mechanisms that could explain the relationship between civilian casualties and violence.
-We term these effects: "revenge", "recruitment", and "information" effects.
-A fourth mechanism that has not been much discussed complicates efforts to study the issue, what we call the "capacity" effect.
-We discuss each of these in turn.
+Despite the current support for the need to limit violence against civilians, there has been relatively little systematic analysis on how civilian casualties influence insurgent violence.